EKtheSage/rsvr/README.md

     audience outside of reserving
       - We present results to relevant stakeholders (Finance, UW, etc)
       - We also supply any actuarial data required by our colleagues
-9. In the last step, we save our final reserves numbers and any relevant data, documentation into a historical database for future reference
+9. We save our final reserves numbers and any relevant data, documentation into a historical database for future reference
+10. Based on the historical database, we create tools to monitor the portfolio
+      - Include metrics such as Actual vs Expected, reported frequency, reported severity, etc

 <div style="width:1500px; height:750px">